Weyl Metal Phase in Delafossite Oxide PtNiO$_2$: Results and discussion

-The special feature realized in a kagome-like electronic strcuture is a quadratic band crossing between dispersive and non-dispersive band at $\Gamma$ \cite{du2017quadratic,sun2009topological,kang2020topological}.
-Quadratic band crossing points (QBCPs) are protected by time-reversal and C$_4$ or C$_6$ rotational symmetries in different lattice models \cite{sun2009topological}.
+The special feature realized in a kagome-like electronic structure is a quadratic band crossing between dispersive and non-dispersive band at $\Gamma$ \cite{du2017quadratic,sun2009topological,kang2020topological}.
+Quadratic band crossing points are protected by time-reversal and C$_4$ or C$_6$ rotational symmetries in different lattice models \cite{sun2009topological}.
 In kagome system, it is protected by time-reversal and C$_6$ rotational symmetry \cite{du2017quadratic}.
 Quadratic band dispersion are even realized in magnetic semi-metals \cite{fang2012multi}.
-In search for the high conductivity of PtCoO$_2$, it was reported earlier that Pt \textit{s+p$_x$/p$_y$} and Pt 3\textit{d$_{z^2-r^2}$} +\textit{d$_{xy}$/\textit{d$_{x^2-y^2}$}} gave rise to kagome like lattice structure.
-The sharp band crossing the Fermi level has mainly the \textit{d} orbital character with hidden combination of \textit{s+p$_x$/p$_y$} \cite{PhysRevMaterials.3.045002}.
-Similar to this, for PtNiO$_2$, orbital analysis of Pt ($s$, $p$ and $d$ orbital) unveil quadratic band crossing at $\Gamma$ which is attributed to a flat band and a dispersive band, touching at around 8 eV above the Fermi level (see Fig. \ref{dosband}(b) right panel ).
-It shows that Pt \emph{s, p} orbitals forms a kagome-like electronic structure much above the Fermi level.
-Such system with kagome like structure exhibits a (near) three fold degeneracy at K-point similar to PtCoO$_2$ \cite{PhysRevMaterials.3.045002}.
-This degenerate point is at around 8 eV above the Fermi level, in PtNiO$_2$,representing our system as a hidden kagome system.
-This system provides a platform to understand the interplay of magnetism, hidden kagome and Weyl fermions.
+At K high symmetry point, Pt \textit{s+p$_x$/p$_y$} and Pt 3\textit{d$_{z^2-r^2}$} +\textit{d$_{xy}$/\textit{d$_{x^2-y^2}$}} formed a nearly three-fold degeneracy, yielding PtCoO$_2$, a kagome system hidden in the triangular lattice.
+The sharp band crossing the $E_{ F}$ has mainly the \textit{d} orbital character with hidden combination of \textit{s+p$_x$/p$_y$} \cite{PhysRevMaterials.3.045002}, which renders the high conductivity to PtCoO$_2$.
+Similar to this, for PtNiO$_2$, orbital analysis of Pt ($s$, $p$ and $d$ orbital) reveals a quadratic band crossing of a flat band and a dispersive band at $\Gamma$, touching at around 8 eV above the $E_{ F}$ (see Fig. \ref{dosband}(b) right panel).
+It shows that Pt \emph{s, p} orbitals forms a kagome-like electronic structure much above the $E_{ F}$.
+Such system with kagome-like structure exhibits a (near) three fold degeneracy at K-point similar to PtCoO$_2$ \cite{PhysRevMaterials.3.045002}.
+This degenerate point is at around 8 eV above the $E_{ F}$, in PtNiO$_2$, representing our system as a hidden kagome-like system.
+This system provides a platform to understand the interplay of magnetism, hidden kagome-like lattice and Weyl fermions.